morrownr/USB-WiFi/home/FAQ.md

 [Question 3](#question-3) - Why do I see high levels of jitter with my mt7921 or mt7922 based wifi cards (PCIe or M.2)?

-No. 4 - Question: Why do I see high levels of jitter with my mt7921 or mt7925 based USB WiFi adapters?
+[Question 4](#question-4) - Why do I see high levels of jitter with my mt7921 or mt7925 based USB WiFi adapters?

 No. 5 - Question: I am having problems with my Alfa AXML or Alfa AXM.
 The wifi is not working.
 It seems to crash when coming up.
 What can I do?